phalcon-orphanage/docs/fr/reference/tutorial-invo-3.rst

     <td>{{ "%.2f"|format(product.price) }}</td>

-What in PHP would be:
+In plain PHP, this would be:

 .. code-block:: php